River Rother, South Yorkshire: Regulators

 The first regulator to be installed was at Woodhouse Mill.
 It is a vertical sluice gate, and is situated at the downstream end of the Woodhouse Mill washlands nature reserve.
 A railway embankment crosses the nature reserve, and flood arches allow the water to flood both sides of the tracks.
 There are no floodbanks between the river and the reserve, which results in it flooding soon after the gate is closed.
 The mechanism here was manufactured by Ransomes and Rapier in 1956, and the regulator was commissioned in 1959.
 The Canklow regulator, situated close to the A630 link road from junction 33 on the M1 motorway, is also a vertical sluice gate, which when closed causes progressive flooding of seven washland areas on both sides of the M1, capable of holding 1520500 m3 of flood water.
 It was installed in 1969 as part of a major road-building project, which saw the M1 motorway and the A630 road built across the washlands.

 The third regulator is at Meadowgate, within the boundaries of the Rother Valley Country Park.
 This provides an additional 1100000 m3 of storage capacity. and its operation results in progressive flooding of the Meadowgate Lake, the Nethermoor Lake and the main lakes.
 Levels within the park were carefully designed to allow it to flood in this way, and there are a number of sluices and flap gates so that stored water can be released back to the river in a controlled fashion.
 The regulator is of a different design to the other two, as the gate is located on the bed of the river, and rotates upwards as required.
+During a flood event, the Canklow regulator normally closes first, based on levels elsewhere within the Rother catchment, with the other two closing later on.